ofg/hargassner-monitoring/README.md

 * Python 3
 * Poetry
 * InfluxDB V2: I used the [manual installation option](https://docs.influxdata.com/influxdb/v2/install/?t=Linux#manually-download-and-install-the-influxd-binary), for development.
+For production data you should consider a different setup!

 ## InfluxDB